 Upcoming and news

-Catherine Ferguson’s work is featured in public and private collections across the region, including at major Nebraska museums such as the Sheldon Memorial Art Museum in Lincoln, the University of Nebraska at Omaha, the Museum of Nebraska Art and the Landmarks building.
-Awarded an Omaha Public Art Commission in 2004, Ferguson created Totem, a twenty-six-foot […]
+by Catherine Ferguson Catherine Ferguson’s work is featured in public and private collections across the region, including at major Nebraska museums such as the Sheldon Memorial Art Museum in Lincoln, the University of Nebraska at Omaha, the Museum of Nebraska Art and the Landmarks building.
+Awarded an Omaha Public Art Commission in 2004, Ferguson created […]

 Thoughts about Public Art